ranea/Decrypting-Polyalphabetic-Ciphers/README.md

     INFO: Key: RRY
     INFO: Decrypted text: i'se sben qhikgs vou meomle touidn'q beiiese. aqtazk seipp on cirb ofc thb shlulaer lf ooiok. i wxtceed z-bexms dliqteo in qhe aarh nexr tee txnneÄbsuy gqae. qsl jooil metedas mplb ie bvsj pn jpmu, sial tuhri...pn...hhid. aicl te kiu.

 It failed.
-However, we can guess that the beggining must be *I've*, so we have to change the second monoalphabetic cipher (the second letter of the key).
+However, we can guess that the beginning must be *I've*, so we have to change the second monoalphabetic cipher (the second letter of the key).

-If the letter *K* from the ciphertext correspond to the letter *V* in the plainletter, the letter *E* must be encrypted to *T*.
+If the letter *K* from the ciphertext correspond to the letter *V* in the plaintext, the letter *E* must be encrypted to *T*.

-We add the argument *--manual** to interact with the decryption:
+We add the argument *--manual* to interact with the decryption:

     $ python3 decrypt_polycipher.py -m
     Introduce the ciphertext: A'kd ktdf igacfk nnm edgekw lnmacf'i awahwkd.
 Sissrj kwhhh nf uhjt nxu szt rzdtdsdj de Gghgc.
 H opsuwdv R-awplk vkaiswg hf igw szjz mwpq lwd Lpmfwätktq Ypsw.
 Pkd igghd edlwcsk lhda aw anki hf ihet, kazd ltzjh...hf...gzac.
 Sabd ld cat.